 In addition, our consolidated financial statements include variable interest entities ("VIE"s) in which we are the primary beneficiary.
 We have relationships with various special purpose entities and other legal entities that must be evaluated to determine if the entities meet the criteria of a VIE.
 This assessment is performed by reviewing contractual, ownership and other rights and requires use of judgment.
 First, we determine if we hold a variable interest in an entity by assessing if we have the right to receive expected losses and expected residual returns of the entity.
 If we hold a variable interest, then the entity is assessed to determine if it is a VIE.
 An entity is a VIE if the equity at risk is not sufficient to support its activities, if the equity holders lack a controlling financial interest or if the entity is structured with non-substantive voting rights.
 In addition to the previous criteria, if the entity is a limited partnership or similar entity, it is a VIE if the limited partners do not have the power to direct the entity's most significant activities through substantive kick-out rights or participating rights.
 A VIE is evaluated to determine the primary beneficiary.
-The primary beneficiary of a VIE is the enterprise with (1) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the entity or the right to receive benefits from the entity that could potentially be significant to the VIE.
+The primary beneficiary of a VIE is the entity or the right to receive benefits from the entity that could potentially be significant to the VIE.
 When we are the primary beneficiary, we are required to consolidate the entity in our financial statements.
 We reassess our involvement with VIEs on a quarterly basis.
 For further information about VIEs, refer to Note 5 - Variable Interest Entities.